rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/docker-runtime.md

 The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
 You may analyze the corresponding
-[build logs](/developer-guide/tooling-automation/logging/build-logs/), which help debug failing builds.
+[build logs](/developer-guide/tooling-automation/logging/build-logs/), which helps in debugging failed builds.
+Please proceed to creation of package once the builds is Complete.

 ## Creating the package